 One of the most underrated movies on this list, the first Nativity movie is genuinely laugh-out-loud funny.
 As enjoyable for adults as it is kids too, so throw this one on when there’s a mixed group to entertain.
 Martin Freeman (of Love Actually fame) stars.
 Available to watch on Netflix.

 Santa inadvertently overlooks one small child on Christmas eve.
 Upset at the mistake but resigning himself to the fact that it can’t be rectified before the morning, Santa retires for the evening… but his accident-prone son, Arthur (James McAvoy), is intent on putting things right.
 Naturally, chaos ensues.
-Catch it on NowTV.
+Catch it on Amazon Prime Video.

 No festivities can officially begin until we’ve heard at least one rendition of Billy Mack’s “Christmas Is All Around” and have seen Prime Minister David (played by Hugh Grant) dancing around to the Pointer Sisters.
-It’s been 18 years since the film first came out but we’re still not over Alan Rickman giving that damned heart locket to anyone other than his brilliant wife.
-Available on Netflix.
+It’s been 19 years since the film first came out but we’re still not over Alan Rickman giving that damned heart locket to anyone other than his brilliant wife.
+Available on Amazon Prime Video.

 Cameron Diaz, Kate Winslet, Jack Black, Jude Law… it shouldn’t work and yet somehow it does?
 The real star is Arthur (played by Eli Wallach) though, who taught us all the importance of having gumption.
-Watch it on Netflix.
+Watch it on Amazon Prime Video.

 The not *technically* Christmas ones

 Nothing says Christmas like Bruce Willis and Die Hard.
-Not a Christmas movie and yet *very much* a Christmas movie, it’s one of those series that always seems to be on in the background… whether anyone is actually even watching it or not.
-Watch it on Disney+.
+Not a Christmas movie and yet *very much* a Christmas movie, it always seems to be on in the background around this time of year… whether anyone is actually even watching it or not.
+Stream it on Disney+.

-One of the few movie series that my whole family would happily sit down together and watch together, Harry Potter is necessary Christmas viewing every year.
-Doesn’t matter how many times you’ve seen the movies, they never get old and with news that the cast will be reuniting for a reunion special this New Year’s Day, that’s all the more reason to make sure you’re up to date on the niche fandom details ahead of time.
+One of the few movie series that my whole family would happily sit down together and watch together, Harry Potter is necessary Christmas viewing.
+Doesn’t matter how many times you’ve seen the movies, they never get old.
 All films are available on Sky as a boxset now.

 No one ever needs an excuse to watch Greta Gerwig’s 2019 adaptation of Little Women, but it doesn’t hurt that there’s a Christmas scene to make it feel all the more festive.
 Saoirse Ronan is a very convincing Jo March, and between her, Florence Pugh, Emma Watson, Timothée Chalamet, Meryl Streep, and Laura Dern, there are plenty of high-profile names to keep you entertained throughout.
-Available on Netflix as of just last week.
+Available on Netflix.